Coup d'état: Democracy

+The post-Cold-War increase in the chances of post-coup democratization may partly be due to the incentives created by international pressure and financing.
+US law, for instance, automatically cuts off all aid to a country if there is a military coup.
 According to a 2020 study, "external reactions to coups play important roles in whether coup leaders move toward authoritarianism or democratic governance.
 When supported by external democratic actors, coup leaders have an incentive to push for elections to retain external support and consolidate domestic legitimacy.
-When condemned, coup leaders are apt to trend toward authoritarianism to assure their survival."
+When condemned, coup leaders are apt to trend toward authoritarianism to assure their survival.